-Finally, one more comment on how these tokenomics are expected to evolve over time, given that this is a static snapshot.
+Finally, one more comment on how Secret Network tokenomics are expected to evolve over time, given that this is a static snapshot.
 With current network inflation and the foundation tax (15% of inflation), we expect both the community and foundation's holdings (which are expected to be reinvested in the network’s growth and sustainability) to increase over time at the expense of Enigma, its team, and the Ecosystem Pool.

 Introducing the Ecosystem Pool!